Kirklees Community Association (KCA) is a registered charity established in 1994.

 From these, KCA owns 63 properties which are rented through Kirklees Council and 14 shared ownership properties.
 The rest were private homes owned by Keepmoat.

 The remaining flats at Fieldhead were upgraded by KNH to blend in with the new properties, new shops built and the road system improved.

 In October 2011, the former Hare and Hounds pub on Fieldhead Lane was demolished to make way for further properties to complete the scheme.

-KCA will have five houses on the pub site and two on the site compound, where offices were sited for the main project.
+KCA has five houses on the pub site and two on the site compound, where offices were sited for the main project.

-They will be available through Kirklees Council’s housing register and managed by KNH.
+They are available through Kirklees Council’s housing register and managed by KNH.

-In addition Keepmoat will build five houses on the pub site for private sale.
+In addition Keepmoat built five houses on the pub site for private sale.